leszkolukasz/servlet-container/README.md

 ### `void ServletContainer::servletScan()`

 Loads all .war files from `deploy` directory inside `server/src/main/resources`.
 It will load .jsp files as well and immediately transpile them into .class files.
 Only classes annotated with `@WebServlet` will be loaded.
 One caveat is that .war files I use have a specific directory structure that I am not so sure is the same as in most other .war files.
 You can check `war` gradle task in demo application to see what this structure should look like.
-This should be called at most once before start() method.
+This method should be called at most once before start() method.

 ### `void ServletContainer::servletScan(String url)`